Corona Virus Covid-19

 Update on Weight Limit through Lyng

 The following correspondence was received from Norfolk County Council - September 2019 on the issue of the weight limit through Lyng.
-As no further correspondence has been received, the Council have requested an update from Highways.

 'As you may be aware, the preliminary consultation period for the proposed 7.5t weight restriction closed on the 10th June.
 During this consultation period a number of representations were made by both local businesses/residents and neighbouring parish councils, some of which were broadly in favour of the proposals.
 However, we did receive a number of responses from farmers and landowners who, expressed concerns that the proposals would negatively affect their farming and haulage operations.